Tijuana: Sports

 The city is home to the Tijuana Zonkeys professional basketball team of the CIBACOPA basketball league.
 The team is composed mostly of players from Mexico and plays from February to July in the Municipal Auditorium.

 The city has a strong tradition of association football, Club Tijuana began playing in the Liga MX México Primera División on the 2011/12 season, winning the 2012 Apertura title.
 They play their matches at the Estadio Caliente, a new 33,000-seat stadium.
 The team's mascot is the Xoloitzcuintle, a famous Mexican hairless dog.

 Tijuana also has a long history of producing many world champion professional boxers, such as Antonio Margarito and Erik Morales.

+During the 2026 FIFA World Cup, the Iranian national football team moved its base camp from Arizona to Tijuana, Mexico, after several of its staff members were denied entry visas by the United States.